Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Numerical Simulation

 \subsection{Environment Setup}

 An $8\times 8~\text{km}^2$ region with UE density of $6250/\text{km}^2$ is considered.
-An edge cloud covers a circular urban area with radius of $2~\text{km}$ that locates in the center of the region, which is surrounded by four suburban and rural areas, as illustrated in Fig. \ref{fig:sim_map}. \Figure[htbp!](topskip=0pt, botskip=0pt, midskip=0pt)[width=.2\textwidth]{sim_map.eps} {Geographical map of the simulated region, EC is the coverage of the local edge cloud, while I -- IV are neighbor suburban and rural areas. }
+An EC covers a circular urban area with radius of $2~\text{km}$ that locates in the center of the region, which is surrounded by four suburban and rural areas, as illustrated in Fig. \ref{fig:sim_map}. \Figure[htbp!](topskip=0pt, botskip=0pt, midskip=0pt)[width=.2\textwidth]{sim_map.eps} {Geographical map of the simulated region, EC is the coverage of the local EC, while I -- IV are neighbor suburban and rural areas. }

 The simulation initializes with number of UEs that are uniformly distributed across the region.
-Also, a mobility class is assigned to UEs.
-Those mobility class are \emph{HIGH}, \emph{MEDIUM}, \emph{LOW} or \emph{STILL} and also uniformly distributed on the UEs.
-We have extended the random walk model with $600~\text{s}$ steps, a random ``basic speed'' is generated for every moving UE according to its mobility class.
+Also, every UE is assigned to a mobility class that is randomly selected from \emph{HIGH}, \emph{MEDIUM}, \emph{LOW} and \emph{STILL} with equal probabilities.
+To generate the mobility of individual users, a variety of models have been proposed that can be classified into four categories, namely the random walk model, the random waypoint model, the fluid flow model and Gauss-Markov model, respectively\cite{ge2016user}.
+Considering the dependency of user mobility on the terrain and traffic environment, here we have extended the random walk model with $600~\text{s}$ steps, where a Gaussian distributed ``basic speed'' is generated for every moving UE according to its mobility class.
 This basic speed is then linearly scaled according to both the mobility class and the area where the UE is located, and combined with an uniformly distributed random direction, in order to obtain the UE's movement.
 Details are listed in Tabs. \ref{tab:basic_speed} and \ref{tab:speed_correction}.
 Once a UE leaves the region, a new arriving UE will be created to keep a constant overall UE density.
 We let the UEs move for $40~\text{h}$ so that the UE densities in all five areas converge to consistent levels.

-Meanwhile, we take the Markov chain described in Sec. \ref{sec:model} to generate the CSSR of unstable central security services in the edge cloud as a random process, which is updated by every simulation step.
-In every simulation step, depending on the current CSSR, there is a specific chance that a CSSO occurs in the edge cloud.
+Meanwhile, we take the Markov chain described in Sec. \ref{sec:model} to generate the CSSR of unstable central security services in the EC as a random process, which is updated by every simulation step.
+In every simulation step, depending on the current CSSR, there is a specific chance that a CSSO occurs in the EC.